B0-B/DirtyMike/README.md

 - low-level PC, or remote host with rest CPU power
 - Ubuntu 20.04 (tested) or debian OS

-<strong>DirtyMike</strong> can be build on any host with x64/ARMv8 CPU although the miner was designed to run optimally on x64architecture (strongly recommended).
+<strong>DirtyMike</strong> can be build on any host with x64/ARMv8 CPU although the miner was designed to run optimally on x64 architecture (strongly recommended).

 ## Dependencies
 The `build.sh` script will automatically install: